Lotfi-AL/MusicQuiz/README.md

 MONGO_DB=songquiz
 ```

-After you have installed docker, setup the envs and cloned the project proceed with running from the root directory:
+After you have installed docker, setup the envs and cloned the project proceed with running this from the root directory:

 `docker-compose up --build`

-Docker will now spin up three containers, frontend, backend, and db.
+Docker will now spin up four containers, frontend, backend, db, and a seeder.
 And make the project available on localhost:3000.

-In a seperate terminal, navigate to the `/scripts` folder and run:

-`python3 spotiData.py`

-The database will now be seeded.
-This is only necessary to do once.

 You are now free to check out the site as you wish.
 If you want to run our tests you can close the docker-daemon with `CTRL+C`.